 Your On-Course Checklist: The Core Responsibilities

 - Keep the Kit Clean and Ready: Before the round even starts, ensure the player's clubs are spotless.
-Throughout the round, wipe down each club after a shot and clean the player's golf ball on the green.
+Throughout the round, wipe down each club after a shot and clean the player's clubs on the green.
 A clean club face is essential for predictable performance, and your player will appreciate the constant care.

-- Tend the Flagstick: Know the etiquette.
-Attend the flagstick when your player is putting from a distance.
+- Tend the Flagstick: Attend the flagstick when your player is putting from a distance.
 Once they ask for it to be removed, pull it out carefully, making sure not to damage the edge of the hole.
 Place the flagstick gently on the ground away from any putting lines and return it to the hole after everyone has finished.

 The Caddie’s Mental Game: Knowledge is a Coach on Your Shoulder